-1. VFR waypoint names (for computer-entry and flight plans) consist of five letters beginning with the letters "VP" and are retrievable from navigation databases.

-2. VFR waypoints associated with VFR checkpoints will not have the waypoint symbology depicted; the Interagency Air Cartographic Committee (IACC) checkpoint symbol will remain.
-Only the five-letter identifier will be charted next to the name of the checkpoint.

-3. VFR waypoints will be illustrated using the IACC waypoint symbology.

-4. The latitude/longitude for each waypoint will be published in FAA Order JO 7350.9, Location a.
+- 1. VFR waypoint names (for computer-entry and flight plans) consist of five letters beginning with the letters "VP" and are retrievable from navigation databases. - 2.
+VFR waypoints associated with VFR checkpoints will not have the waypoint symbology depicted; the Interagency Air Cartographic Committee (IACC) checkpoint symbol will remain.
+Only the five-letter identifier will be charted next to the name of the checkpoint. - 3.
+VFR waypoints will be illustrated using the IACC waypoint symbology. - 4.
+The latitude/longitude for each waypoint will be published in FAA Order JO 7350.9, Location Identifiers, and on one of the panels of the appropriate chart.

+a.
 Proponent.
 Any interested party may recommend the addition of VFR waypoints to VFR navigation charts or helicopter charts via the appropriate air traffic facility.